psenyu/chef/README.md

 myredis Cookbook
 ================
-TODO: Enter the cookbook description here.
+This cookbook make a redis-sentinel cluster

 e.g.
 This cookbook makes your favorite breakfast sandwich.